 It welcomes contributions from various disciplines, including socio-linguistic, history of immigration, cognitive anthropology, behavioural economics, and social psychology.
 Possible topics include, but are not limited to: attitudes towards immigration, discriminations, perceptions of diversity, intergroup cooperation, decision-making, language acquisition, and identification processes.

-You can register your interest in participating by following this link.
-Shortlisted authors will be contacted early March 2020 and selected papers will be presented at the Cognition & Migration workshop, to be held in Paris, in December 2020.
+Selected papers will be presented at the Cognition & Migration workshop, to be held in Paris, in December 2020.

 Jacqueline Broadhead (Oxford)